Are Children With Angelman Syndrome Really Happy?

 To know if someone is happy, we would normally ask them, “Are you happy?”
 In most psychology research, you might ask this of the patient with a questionnaire or self-report.
-But most children with Angelman syndrome can’t talk.
-And that’s a problem if we want to know if they’re really happy.
+Given that most children with Angelman need an AAC device to communicate, however, it could be difficult to publish research in which kids with Angelman answer this question.

 There are also patterns of brain activity that coincide with happiness.
 We can observe these patterns with neuroimaging techniques that generate 3D images of brain activity.
 Bright pixels light up to show us which parts of the brain are using more energy when someone is happy.

 Correlation, however, doesn’t imply causation.
-So, if your brain shows this pattern of activity, it doesn’t necessarily mean that the pattern makes you happy.
+So even while we know that emotions come from the brain, if your brain shows this pattern of activity, it doesn’t necessarily mean that the pattern makes you happy.
 Yet it does mean that, statistically, you’re more likely to be happy than someone not showing this pattern of brain activity.

 Alas, there simply aren’t many neuroimaging studies of Angelman syndrome.
 The brain scans of these children that would show such a pattern (if it’s there) just aren’t out there.